How to install a PV systemDIY

 There are however types of roofs where drilling is not the best option — tile roofs and metal roofs.
 Metal roofs with standing seams are the most convenient for installing solar panels.
 No special preparation needed — modules are attached to the roof with U-clamps.
 Not only is it super simple, it also allows the air to circulate under the panels.
 It contributes to the cooling of the system, raising the efficiency of solar panels.

-Tile roofs are a much more problematic example.
+A solar system on a tile roof is a much more problematic example.
 There are a couple ways to attach solar panels to such a roof.
 First, you can add a special rack that goes on top of your roof and will act as a framework for panels.
 As the second option, you can remove some of the tiles and replace them with metal shingles and then you can use screws or clamps.
 The worst case scenario is probably the Spanish roof, because it is very hard to install a solar panels system there without breaking any tiles.
 When ordering the install of solar panels on a tile roof, make sure that the company pays for any tiles that were broken in the process.

 Another type of roof that requires a specific approach are corrugated metal roofs.
 U-clamps don't work there but there are specific brackets on the market.
 They are designed to fit on the rib and then they are attached by galvanized screws.